JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 ### 2.3 Arithmetic operators overloads

 Next step is to write the arithmetic operators overloads.
-The classic way to do this is to write computed assignment operators and to use them in operator overloads, so they don't have to access private members of vector4f ; but since vector4f can be implicitly converted to \_\_m128, we can do the opposite and avoid using a temporary (this won't have any impact on performance since the compiler can optimize it, but produces shorter and more pleasant code to read) :
+The classic way to do this is to write computed assignment operators and to use them in operators overloads, so they don't have to access private members of vector4f; but since vector4f can be implicitly converted to \_\_m128, we can do the opposite and avoid using a temporary (this won't have any impact on performance since the compiler can optimize it, but produces shorter and more pleasant code to read) :